smithy-lang/smithy/designs/mixins.md

 structure ApplicationOfFooMixin with FooMixin {
     // Remove the required trait from this member.
     @override([omitTraits: [required]])
-    someMember: (inherit)
+    someMember: String
 }
 ```

 While this could work, it is not strictly required and presents two
 tradeoffs: the application of the mixin has significantly more verbose, it
-requires introducing an `@override` trait that communicates exactly what
+requires introducing an `@override` trait, and filtering traits adds more
-`(inherit)` already communicates, and filtering traits adds more complex
+complex requirements to Smithy implementations that resolve the traits of a
-requirements to Smithy implementations that resolve the traits of a structure.
+structure.

 Alternatively, multiple levels of mixins can be used in many cases to allow
 for reuse with more flexibility.
 For example: